Buying Guide · Sub-Pillar

 What in-person buying handles better

-• Coordination decisions.
-Frame finishes read differently under different lighting; cushion colours coordinate or clash differently in person; multi-piece coordination decisions benefit from physical evaluation.
+- Coordination decisions.
+Frame finishes read differently under different lighting, and cushion colours coordinate or clash differently in person; multi-piece coordination decisions benefit from physical evaluation.

 The hybrid approach that works for most buyers